 - Caller ID records are stored separately in each handset.
-Deleting a record from one handset will not delete the record from any other handsets. - If you get an incoming call or page, the operation is canceled.

-To delete one Caller ID record

-With the phone in standby, press [cid/menu].
-With the phone in standby, press [cid/menu].
-1) 2) Use [▲/☑] or [▼] to find the Caller ID 2) From the CID summary screen, press [delete/ record you want to delete. transfer].
+Deleting a record from one handset will not delete the record from any other handsets. - If you get an incoming call or page, the operation is canceled in you get an incoming can of page, the operation is canceled.
+To delete one Caller ID record To delete all the Caller ID records 1) With the phone in standby, press [cid/menu].
+1) With the phone in standby, press [cid/menu].
+2) Use [] or [] to find the Caller ID record you 2) From the CID summary screen, press [delete/ want to delete. transfer].
 The display asks you to confirm.
 3) Press [delete/transfer].
-The display asks you to 3) To delete all the records, use [▲/🖂] to move confirm. the pointer to YES.
-Or, if you changed your mind, 4) To delete the record, leave the pointer at YES, Or, leave the pointer at NO. 4) Press [select/channel] to confirm. the pointer to NO. Press [select/channel] to confirm.
+The display asks you to 3) To delete all the records, use [] to move the confirm. pointer to YES.
+Or, if you changed your mind, leave 4) To delete the record, leave the pointer at YES.
+Or, the pointer at NO. if you changed your mind, press [-] to move the 4) Press [select/channel] to confirm. pointer to NO. 5) Press [select/channel] to confirm.